uis-prepcourse-2019/sys-admin-101/README.md

 - Download the folder called `group-task1`
 - Complete the `start.sh` script.
 - Run the script using the command `./start.sh`.
-- run `curl localhost:8080` and get the message.
+- In the new terminal and run `curl localhost:8080` and get the message
 - (bonus) Olav wants to run the website in the background using `screen`.

 #### Hints/Notes